ananddotiyer/katacoda-scenarios/__name__==__main__/step1.md

 contents of the _if _condition gets executed only when  **anotherfile.py**  is run, and not when  **mainfile.py**  is run.

 Let's get to a demonstration.
+Make sure that contents of both files have been "copied to the editor".

 First, execute **anotherfile.py**.